8 Reasons to Use a Marijuana Grow Tent

 Related article: Growing weed indoors for beginners

 A grow tent is also discreet; you can put it in a room without others noticing.
-You don’t have to tape windows like growers once did to avoid detection.
+You don't have to tape windows like growers once did to avoid detection.
 A grow tent looks like a clothing tent and an afternoon is all it takes to set one up.
 You can harvest your first weed 3 or 4 months later.
 A grow tent is as versatile as a portable cabinet.
-It keeps light and odours from escaping, as long as you’ve set it up correctly.
+It keeps light and odors from escaping, as long as you've set it up correctly.
 You can keep it in a dark corner or even in a large wardrobe for the ultimate secret grow.

 Grow tents are also particularly suitable for patients who always need cannabis.
 By setting up a smaller second grow tent as a pre-growth space, you can provide yourself with a constant supply of weed.
 When one tent is empty and harvested, plants from the smaller tent can immediately go over to start the flowering process again.
-Organising your grow in this way allows you to harvest every two months.
+Organizing your grow in this way allows you to harvest every two months.